aws-robotics/ros2-launch-file-migrator/README.md

 - `<group>`
 - `<rosparam>` - Basic config file loading is supported.
 Custom namespaces are not supported.

+## Unsupported Tags

+You can still convert a launch file with unsupported tags, they will just be skipped.

+- `<remap>`

 ## Known Issues

 - In ROS2 you there is a bug where you cannot set the `output` parameter of a node via an argument